giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 **ADD:msyn-h-after-fem-possessive-adjective**: rule to add h to noun following possessor

+### RULE TO ADD LENITION TO NOUNS FOLLOWING PREPOSITIONS

 **ADD:msyn-len-after-prep**:

+### RULE TO LENITE VERBS AFTER THE NEGATIVE PARTICLE NÍ

+### RULE TO LENITE VERBS IN THE PAST TENSE AFTER THE NEGATIVE PARTICLE NÍOR

 **ADD:msyn-len-after-prep**: rule to add lenition to nouns following prepositions

+### rule to correct lenition (séimhiú) errors for nouns after certain prepositions

 **ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article. !!!IT WORKS!!!